-Current Police Department Personnel as of January 1st, 2020
+Current Police Department Personnel as of January 11th, 2021

 Chief of Police Gary Boshears

 Captain Christopher Decker

 Sergeant - Patrol John Ortis

 Patrol Officer / Environmental Crimes Chris Cowan

 Patrol Officer Allen Miley

 Patrol Officer Timothy Edwards

-Patrol Officer Shane Mahoney
+Patrol Officer Manuel Garcia

 Patrol Officer Kirk Jowers

 Patrol Officer Chad Taliaferro

+Patrol Officer Shane Mahoney

-Patrol Officer Rebecca Hamilton
+Patrol Officer Daniel Castaneda

 Animal Control Officer Reymundo Salinas

 Code Compliance Officer Preston Williams

 Code Compliance Officer Bryan Wendt

-2019 PATROL & CRIME STATISTICS
+2020 PATROL & CRIME STATISTICS

-The Granite Shoals Police Department consists of ten full-time sworn peace officers.
-The current makeup of the department is one Chief of Police, one Captain, one Sergeant, and seven patrol officers.
+The Granite Shoals Police Department consists of eleven full-time sworn peace officers.
+The current makeup of the department is one Chief of Police, one Captain, one Sergeant, and eight patrol officers with one of these patrol officers assigned to conduct specialized environmental crime investigations.
 Basic responsibilities of the department include but are not limited to responding to calls for service, enforcement of traffic laws, investigation of motor vehicle collisions, proactive patrol of the city, proactive criminal enforcement, investigation of criminal offenses, public relations, and providing security for the Granite Shoals Municipal Court.
 The department provides 24 / 7 law enforcement and public safety services to the citizens of Granite Shoals.
 Our patrol officers and sergeant work 12-hour shifts.
-When fully-staffed there will be one officer working a day-shift (6:00 AM to 6:00 PM), two officers working a night-shift (6:00 PM to 6:00 AM) and one officer or sergeant working a mid-shift (3:00 PM to 3:00 AM) or other shift as determined by the needs of the department.
+When fully-staffed there will be one officer working a day-shift (6:00 AM to 6:00 PM), two officers working a night-shift (6:00 PM to 6:00 AM), and one officer or sergeant working a mid-shift (3:00 PM to 3:00 AM) or other shift as determined by the needs of the department.
 The Chief of Police and Captain work varying schedules as determined by the needs of the department and city.
 While we try to maintain two officers on-duty, due to staffing levels, there are times during non-peak hours when only one officer is on-duty.
-With the addition of two new positions in the 2019 - 2020 Fiscal Year Budget, we prioritized increasing our staffing levels on the 6:00 PM to 6:00 AM shift.
-Ideally, in the future, our goal would be to add additional positions to ensure that there are always two officers on-duty.
+With the addition of a new position in the current 2020 - 2021 budget, we have moved significantly closer to our goal of maintaining two-officer coverage 24 / 7.
+The addition of another position in the future would provide the minimum staffing necessary to achieve this goal while maintaining other departmental functions.

-The year 2019 saw a significant increase in the number of Calls for Service handled by our department from the year 2018.
-Calls for Service increased by 28.7% from 2018 to 2019.
+The year 2020 saw a significant increase in the number of Calls for Service handled by our department from the year 2019.
+Calls for Service increased by 33.81% from 2019 to 2020.
 Please note, that the total number of Calls for Service includes Traffic Stops.
-Our number of Traffic Stops saw a significant increase as well, increasing by 66.41% from 2018 to 2019.
 There is significant research data that shows correlations between police department proactive activities, such as traffic stops, and crime rates in jurisdictions.
 We believe that proactive activity such as traffic stops is an effective crime management tool.
-While our activity levels continue to increase, we are proud to note that we are maintaining an average response time of 4 minutes and 11 seconds to all calls for service, which is lower than our response time in 2018.
-Also, of note is that our reported Index Crimes decreased for the third year in a row, decreasing by 7.14% while the number of Index Crimes cleared increased by 16.07%.
-Included in this section is detailed information on 2019 department statistics.
+While our activity levels continue to increase, we are proud to note that we are maintaining an average response time of 4 minutes and 0 seconds to all calls for service, which is lower than our response time in 2019.
+Also, of note is that our reported Index Crimes decreased for the third year in a row, decreasing by 13.8%.
+We continue to experience low crime rates along with a high clearance rate of criminal offenses.
+Included in this section is detailed information on 2020 department statistics.
 Also included is a four-year comparison of major statistics for the department.

-2019 Statistics
+2020 Statistics

-Calls for Service 10,059
+Calls for Service 13,460

-Traffic Stops 2,333
+Traffic Stops 2,261

-Citations / Warning 2,940
+Citations / Warning 2,801

-Motor Vehicle Collisions 89
+Motor Vehicle Collisions 91

-Average Response Time 4 minutes, 11 seconds
+Average Response Time 4 minutes, 0 seconds